 Case For Action

 The rapidly-changing, information- and technology-based workplace of the 21st century requires a well-educated, highly-skilled workforce.
-Yet too many young people lack basic and advanced skills.
-One study estimates that companies and colleges spend upwards of $17 billion per year to train recent graduates in the basic skills they should have gained in school and another study estimates that America loses $2.3 billion each year due to loss of productivity from high school graduates who require remediation in reading and math in college and the workplace.
+An estimated $17 billion per year is spent to train recent high school graduates in the basic skills they should have gained in school and the economic loss in productivity from high school graduates who require remediation in reading and math in college is estimated to be approximately $2.3 billion each year.
 International assessments show that American students are falling farther behind their counterparts in developing countries.
 And America faces a significant shortage of innovation workers – those college graduates with strong technical skills and creative minds.

 Put simply, America’s public schools have not kept pace.
 States and school districts are not challenging all high school students to learn the skills and knowledge that will enable them to succeed in technical training, college or careers.
 It's critical that businesses of all sizes and industries step up to help bring public schools up to speed in the 21st century.